ng-Classic/ng-classic/aio/content/guide/template-typecheck.md

 If the consumer has Angular's strictest type checking for templates enabled, this creates a problem: the empty string \(`''`\) is not actually assignable to the `disabled` field, which creates a type error when the attribute form is used.

-As a workaround for this problem, Angular Classicsupports checking a wider, more permissive type for `@Input()` than is declared for the input field itself.
+As a workaround for this problem, Angular Classic supports checking a wider, more permissive type for `@Input()` than is declared for the input field itself.
 Enable this by adding a static property with the `ngAcceptInputType_` prefix to the component class:

 <code-example format="typescript" language="typescript">